How Does LendingTree Get Paid?

 Early termination fees

-How much it costs: $0 to $500
+Approximate cost: $0 to $500

 Many lenders require you to keep your HELOC open for a specific number of years (usually two or three).
-If you close your account too early, your lender may charge you an early termination or cancellation fee that’s either a percentage of your loan amount or a flat fee.
+If you close your account too early, your lender may charge an early termination or cancellation fee that’s either a percentage of your loan amount or a flat fee.

 There may be additional fees for fixed-rate HELOCs

 The real perk of a no-cost loan is that you get to borrow money without draining your bank accounts.
-If you have other plans for your cash right now, it can make sense to pay a little more interest over the long term.

 1. Borrow less